George3d6/Ouraglyfi-Cpp/README.md

 #### Clean Clear Code
 That means having a well documented code base that is small in size, has few dependencies and is easy to read.

+For example, the only fully developed module, the FreeQueue, has meaningful comments, is under 100 lines of code (with comments), composed of a single header file, easy to read and has only two dependencies, both from the std (vector and atomic)

 #### Modular
 That means not having a separate class for every feature.
 If I can add a few lines of code that are compile-time generated to an existing piece of code